meappy/docker-php-newrelic-memcached-wordpress/README.md

 - New Relic PHP agent

 ## Prerequisite
-There is no MySQL container supplied in this example, this is assumed that MySQL is running for WordPress to operate
+- There is no MySQL container supplied in this example, this is assumed that MySQL is running for WordPress to operate
+- If no New Relic license key is supploied, the container will not be built with New Relic PHP agent.
+You can choose to not have New
+  Relic built.
+Simply remove NR_LICENSE_KEY in .env file.

 ## Setup
 1. Clone this repo